zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 She says that there are always loopholes, and that’s why w e turn a blind eye to most of these types of activities.
 “To be blind” means you  can’t see.
 The expression “to turn a blind eye” means to pretend not to  see or notice something, especially when someone is doing something wrong.
 You j ust look the other way, you pretend like it’s not happening.
 She says, “As lo ng as we comply with most of the regulations, we’re not going to get into any hot water.”
 “To comply” means to follow a rule or a law.
 She says, “As long as we comply with most of the regulations, we’re not going to get into any hot  water.”
 “To get into hot water” means to get into a situation where you are in trouble  because, perhaps, you broke the law or broke a particular rule or regulation .
 Sometimes you can get in hot water, for example, with your wife because you said you would call her at 10:00 and you didn’t.
 That would get you into hot wa ter – at least it would get me into hot water!

 Michael says, “I appreciate your confidence, but I don’t s hare it (I don’t agree with you).
 I think we’re in for some major problems if we don’t change the way we do business.”
-To say you’re “in for” means that you are goi ng to have, you are going to experience in the future.
+To say you’re “in for” means that you are going to have, you are going to experience in the future.

 Leona says, “Come on, let’s go get some coffee and see wh at we can do about that overactive conscience of yours.”
 Your “conscience” is the  part of your thinking that tells you whether something is right or w rong.
 “To be overactive” means to be too active, to be too sensitive perhaps.
 So a n “overactive conscience” would be someone who thinks everything they’re doing is wrong.
 One has to wonder who has the overactive conscience and w ho has the under- active conscience in this dialogue!